dbeef/spelunky-psp/README.md

 Currently supported platforms are:

 * PSP
+* Android
 * Linux
 * Windows

-With successful attempts to run it on such devices as Raspberry PI 3 and Orange PI One.
+With successful attempts to run it on such devices as Raspberry PI 3, Orange PI One, Samsung Note III.

 ### See the development videos I put on Youtube:

 * [Spelunky-PSP devlog #1](https://www.youtube.com/watch?v=2v40JiyYs-M)
 * [Spelunky-PSP devlog #2](https://www.youtube.com/watch?v=UDkkU8J8Ejk)
+* Spelunky-PSP devlog #3 - In production

 ### See my other Spelunky-related projects: